psadqi/socket_project/Phase_1/readme.txt

 5. **Handling Messages with If-Else**

-    if message.lower() == "quit":
+    if message.lower() == "/exit":
         server_socket.close()

-        - If the message is "quit", the connection is closed.
+        - If the message is "/exit", the connection is closed.

     else: